 Also known as the Christmas flower, legend has it that poinsettias began as a humble weed.
 When a little girl – with no means for a grander gift – placed weeds on a church alter, they turned into brilliant red blooms.
 Symbolizing good cheer and merriment, this December birth flower is a fitting tribute to December’s joyful celebrations.

 Send Flowers, Roses, Gifts & More for Any Occasion with your top rated Tucson Florist!

 Sending flowers online has never been easier from across town in Tucson to anywhere in the USA!
-Select from our wide variety of roses, flowers, bouquets, green plants, dish gardens, blooming plants, blooming garden baskets, exotic orchid plants, edible delicacies, gourmet baskets, specialty keepsake vases like Mikasa, spa gift baskets, aroma therapy, and sports related items, including autographed memorabilia and a specialty Dick Vitale product line!
+Select from our wide variety of roses, flowers, bouquets, green plants, dish gardens, blooming plants, blooming garden baskets, exotic orchid plants, edible delicacies, gourmet baskets, specialty keepsake vases like Mikasa, spa gift baskets, and aroma therapy baskets.

 We offer the perfect selections for any occasion, including birthday flowers & gifts, anniversary flowers & gifts, get well soon flowers & gifts, new baby flowers& gifts, love & romance flowers & gifts, thank you flowers & gifts, congratulation flowers & gifts, sympathy and funeral flowers, and much more.
 And, of course, don't ever underestimate the power of a "just because" arrangement or gift.
 Those are the best kind!
 We also offer seasonal and specialty selections for Valentine’s Day Flowers, Mother’s Day Flowers, Father’s Day Flowers, 4th of July Flowers, Memorial Day, Autumn Flowers, Thanksgiving, and Christmas flowers!